First Steps at Windward Way Recovery

 - Counseling and Therapy: Whether as part of individual, family or group sessions, these therapy methods are vital for providing patients with the support they need to continue on the path to recovery.

-- Family Education and Counseling: These therapy sessions are necessary to prevent patients from going back to the old habits that led to addiction in the first place.
+- Family Education and Counseling: Family support is necessary to prevent patients from going back to the old habits that led to addiction in the first place.

 Admitting that you need help and reaching out to your family for their support can be difficult.
 However, this first step can be the beginning of a new and better life.